 All students undertake a unit of playbuilding in every 100 hours of the course.
 Playbuilding refers to a group of students collaborating to make their own piece of drama from a variety of stimuli.
 Through playbuilding students learn a myriad of transferable social skills such as collaboration, creativity, problem solving, communication and empathy.
 At least one other dramatic form or performance style must also be studied in the first 100 hours.
-Examples of these include improvisation, mime, script, puppetry, small screen drama, physical theatre, Greek theatre, mask, comedy and Shakespeare.
+Examples of these include improvisation, mime, script, monologues and dialogues, physical theatre, political theatre, comedy and Australian theatre.
 Students also learn about the elements of drama, various roles in the theatre, the visual impact of design, production elements and the importance of the audience in any performance.